 A beneficial Shareholder is a Shareholder whose shares are registered in the name of a representative, such as an investment dealer or another intermediary (collectively, "Intermediaries"), rather than in the Shareholder's name ("Beneficial Shareholder").
+Most of the Corporation's Shareholders are Beneficial Shareholders.

 In accordance with Canadian securities legislation, the Meeting materials are being sent to both registered and Beneficial Shareholders.
-There are two types of Beneficial Shareholders - shareholders who have objected to the disclosure of their identities and share positions ("OBO's") and shareholders who do not object to the Corporation knowing who they are ("NOBO's").
+There are two types of Beneficial Shareholders - Shareholders who have objected to the disclosure of their identities and share positions ("OBO's") and Shareholders who do not object to the Corporation knowing who they are ("NOBO's").